 Understanding the importance of Buyer Personas

-Without a buyer persona, you have no idea who you're talking to or what sort of communication is appropriate.
-As we've said in the past, you wouldn't talk to your sweet old Nana the same way you would your weekend rabble rousing buddies (at least, we hope not).
-To make sure you're delivering the right content in the right way, you've got to have your buyer persona's figured out.
-But how do you do that?
+Without a buyer persona, it's difficult to determine what sort of communication is appropriate.
+You wouldn't talk to your sweet old Nana the same way you would to your weekend rabble-rousing buddies (at least, we hope not).
+To make sure you're delivering the right content in the right tone, it's important to have your buyer personas figured out.
+How do you do that?
 It starts by interviewing past or current customers to see what patterns you can find in their overall profile.
-That's why today we're looking at the 5 Question Categories to ask Customers when Building Buyer Personas.
+That's why, today, we're looking at 5 types of questions to ask customers when building buyer personas.

 1. Buyer Persona Background

 It's true in life that you can't know a person until you know where they came from.
 The same is true for your buyer persona.
 As you're building your buyer's profile, their background will play a major role in understanding who they are and why they do what they do.
-When interviewing your customers in regard to this category, you'll want to ask questions that center around not just their professional but their personal background.
+When interviewing your customers, you'll want to ask questions that center around not only their professional background but their personal background as well.
 While a buyer's proximity to you may be business-oriented, their personal background has a major influence on the things they value, how they make decisions, what motivates them, and more.
-Your background questions will include queries like:
+Your background questions should include:

 - Where did you go to school?

 - What is your highest level of education?

 - What did you study?

 2. Buyer Persona Demographics